|

 Signal für Universitäten

-Die KPÖ-Steiermark freut sich darüber, dass der Wiener Assistenzprofessor DI
+Die KPÖ-Steiermark freut sich darüber, dass der Wiener Assistenzprofessor

 Dr. Hans Mikosch (TU-Wien) an dritter Stelle der Grazer Wahlkreisliste